Artefact2/hitome/README.md

 - System pressure information (CPU/Mem/IO),
 - Usage of each CPU core,
 - Traffic to/from block devices and network interfaces,
-- Hardware temperatures (as reported by the hwmon interfaces),
+- Hardware temperatures (as reported by the hwmon or nvml interfaces),
 - Filesystem usage,
 - Tasks (processes) status and CPU utilisation.